brootware/redactkitdoc/docs/README.md

 - To redact sensitive data like internal IP addresses, emails, domain names, hostnames and SOE-IDs before sending them to product principles for troubleshooting.
 - Sure, you can use `sed` and `grep` to redact sensitive data.
 But the original data is lost.
-- RedactKit cli tokenizes the sensitive data for later un-redaction if you need to deep dive into certain parts of the log file during the troubleshooting.
+- RedactKit CLI tokenizes the sensitive data for later un-redaction if you need to deep dive into certain parts of the log file during troubleshooting.

 ## Features

-A python based command line tool that helps you automate the redaction of common sensitive data from the log files.
-The tool can be used on GSIB via powershell.
+A python-based command line tool that helps you automate the redaction of common sensitive data from the log files.
+The tool can be used on GSIB via Powershell.
 Engineers can redact / un-redact sensitive log data using the tool.

-Core redaction engine redacts the following list of data types from your log files.
-(Extensible to other types of data based on user defined regular expressions). 📄 ✍️
+The core redaction engine redacts the following list of data types from your log files.
+(Extensible to other types of data based on user-defined regular expressions). 📄 ✍️

 - SG NRIC 🆔 (M Series not included yet)
 - Credit cards 🏧